python/core-sprint/docs/communication.rst

 When you're in a group meeting, please remember to take down notes, so those unable to attend the meeting can get up speed.

+We have created a Google Doc for each project.
+You can find the link to the notes in :ref:`projects`.
+We will ensure that each participant will have access to all the docs as it gets closer to the sprint.